oconnor0/BeaconRoad/Book/326-Human.md

 * Living:
     * You are ensouled and biologically alive.
 * Senses:
     * Normal.
-You cannot see in the dark and in dim light suffer Disadvantage on Action Rolls requiring sight.
+You cannot see in the dark and in dim light suffer Snag on Action Rolls requiring sight.
 * Size:
     * Medium (5' × 5'), averaging from 5' to 6' tall and 120 to 220 pounds.
 * Stride: